 In addition, the General Accounting Office, or the GAO, has issued a report critical of the DOE's enforcement of the incentive payment rule, and the DOE has undertaken to increase its enforcement efforts.
 If the DOE determines that an institution violated the incentive payment rule, it may require the institution to modify its payment arrangements to the DOE's satisfaction.
 The DOE may also fine the institution or initiate action to limit, suspend, or terminate the institution's participation in the Title IV programs.
-The DOE may also seek to recover Title IV funds disbursed in connection with the prohibited incentive payments.
-In addition, third parties may file "qui tam" or "whistleblower" suits on behalf of the DOE alleging violation of the incentive payment provision.
+The DOE may also seek to recover Title IV funds disbursed in connection with the prohibited incentive payment provision.
 Such suits may prompt DOE investigations.
 Particularly in light of the uncertainty surrounding the new incentive payment rule, the existence of, the costs of responding to, and the outcome of, qui tam or whistleblower suits or DOE investigations could have a material adverse effect on our reputation causing our enrollments to decline and could cause us to incur costs that are material to our business, among other things.
 As a result, our business could be materially and adversely affected.